Why “A Fistful of Neurons”?

 What is it all about?

-Despite my love for technology, I love geeking out over blood, bones, and biology.
+I love geeking out over blood, bones, and biology.
 A Fistful of Neurons is where I get to do just that.
 It’s a mix of science, space, anatomy, and health-related posts with some personal anecdotes thrown in as I push forward in my education and medical career.
 Thanks for coming along for the ride!

 Check out my Etsy store, Pew Pew Boutique, for laser-cut anatomy and space gifts!